github/codeql/cpp/ql/src/change-notes/2023-11-16-tainted-format-string-through-global-deleted.md

 ---
 category: breaking
 ---
 * The `cpp/tainted-format-string-through-global` query has been deleted.
-This does not lead to a loss of alerts, as the query duplicated a subset of the alerts from `cpp/tainted-format-string`.
+This does not lead to a loss of relevant alerts, as the query duplicated a subset of the alerts from `cpp/tainted-format-string`.